ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-1155/index.md

    3. any of the balance(s) of the holder(s) for token(s) in `_ids` is lower than the respective amount(s) in `_values` sent to the recipient.
    4. any other error occurs.

-_Note_: All batch functions including the hook also exist as version without batch.
+_Note_: All batch functions including the hook also exist as versions without batch.
 This is done for gas efficiency, considering transferring just one asset will likely still be the most commonly used way.
-We've left them out for simplicity in the explanations, incl. safe transfer rules.
+We've left them out for simplicity in the explanations, including safe transfer rules.
 The names are identical, just remove the 'Batch'.

 ## Further reading {#further-reading}